NuID/node-cli/README.md

 <p align="right"><a href="https://nuid.io"><img src="https://nuid.io/svg/logo.svg" width="20%"></a></p>

-# NuID :: `node-cli`
+# NuID :: `nuid-cli`

-The NuID `node-cli` provides an npm package at `@nuid/cli` with CLI interfaces to NuID Open Core libraries like [`nuid.zk`](https://github.com/nuid/zk).
-We expect the interface to the CLI to grow over time, so all commands are organized with subcommands to invoke the proper functions.
+The `nuid-cli` provides an npm package at `@nuid/cli` with CLI interfaces to NuID Open Core libraries like [`nuid.zk`](https://github.com/nuid/zk).
+We expect the interface to grow over time, so all commands are organized with subcommands to invoke the proper functions.

 ## Install